The Phase Rotation process applies a phase rotation to volumes.

 Phase rotation of values other than 0 or 180 degrees is computationally-intensive.
 The resulting output volume may be very slow to use, particularly when viewing time-slices and amplitude extractions.
 To avoid performance issues, export the result volume to dugio format (see Exporting a Volume to DUG I/O) and use it instead.

 - In the Control Panel, open the Process tab.

 - At the tab header, click the Add icon and select New Process.

 - Scroll down and double-click on Phase Rotation.

 - Type a name for the process and click OK.

 Note: You cannot apply phase rotation on a depth volume.
-However, you can do so by first converting the volume to time (TWT) domain using the Volume Resampling process or exporting the volume to time domain as described in Exporting a Volume to DUG I/O.
+Instead, first convert the volume to time (TWT) domain using the Volume Resampling process or export the volume to time domain as described in Exporting a Volume to DUG I/O.

 The amount of phase rotation can be constant, or vary according to values in a trace header.

 - Constant mode: A single phase rotation is applied to the entire volume